kpecsok98/Worcester-Greenspace/README.md

 Then click on the Legend tab, under Select Style click Custom Legend, and then there should be an option to type in the name of the legend item that is already in the color you chose.
 In the legend type in 'EJ CBG ALL CRITERIA'.

 Now let's do edits for the Worcester_EJ_some data.
-Again, click on the three circles next to the Worcester_EJ_some data and then click edit layer.
+Again, click on the three dots next to the Worcester_EJ_some data and then click edit layer.
 Once you do this click on the name of the file at the top and double click on it then type 'Worcester EJ Some Criteria'.
 Next, click on the Style tab and leave everything as default except for the color and transparency of the polygon.
 Click on the polygon color line to adjust the colors and transparencies of it to what is shown in the image below.

 ![Kyle's cool map](images/Worcester_EJ_some_polygon.PNG)